peterhellberg/w4-zig-bingosylt/README.md

 ## Sprites

-I generate sprites from PNG files like this `w4 png2src -t zig-sprite.tpl image.png`
+I generate sprites from PNG files like this `w4 png2src -t sprite.tpl image.png`

-Where the custom template for `w4 png2src` is:
+Where the custom template for `w4 png2src` looks like this:
 ```zig
 {{#sprites}}
 pub const {{name}} = Sprite{